Certification in The Management of the Altered Airway (Tracheostomy & Laryngectomy)

 General information – The Management of the Altered Airway (Tracheostomy & Laryngectomy):

-- The “Certification in The Management of the Altered Airway (Tracheostomy & Laryngectomy) is open to students from UK and overseas.
+- The “Certification in The Management of the Altered Airway (Tracheostomy & Laryngectomy) is delivered in two hub locations: London (UK) and Connecticut (USA).

 - The Course runs over approximately 12-14 weeks, providing a structured and blended form of learning.
 The course integrates several components of learning.
 For exact course dates and locations please check website.